Picture of New York

 BP Dividend

-BP distributes a quarterly dividend in the months of March, June, September & December.
+BP distributes a quarterly dividend in the months of March, June, September and December.

 2023 $0.28 cents